Aron Ralston: Canyoneering accident

-On April 2003, Aron Ralston was canyoneering alone through Bluejohn Canyon, in eastern Wayne County, Utah, just south of the Horseshoe Canyon unit of Canyonlands National Park.
-While he was descending the lower stretches of the slot canyon, a suspended boulder dislodged while he was climbing down from it.
-The boulder first smashed his left hand, and then crushed his right hand against the canyon wall.
+On the afternoon of April 26, 2003, Aron Ralston was canyoneering alone through Bluejohn Canyon, in eastern Wayne County, Utah, just south of the Horseshoe Canyon unit of Canyonlands National Park.
+During his descent into the lower stretches of the slot canyon, a suspended boulder dislodged.
+It first smashed against his left hand, and then crushed his right hand, pinning it against the canyon wall.
 Ralston had not informed anyone of his hiking plans, nor did he have any way to call for help.

-Assuming that he would die without intervention, he spent five days slowly sipping his small amount of remaining water, approximately 350 ml (12 imp fl oz), and slowly eating his small amount of food, two burritos, while repeatedly trying to extricate his arm.
-His efforts were futile as he was unable to free his arm from the 800 lb (360 kg) chockstone.
-After three days of trying to lift and break the boulder, the dehydrated and delirious Ralston prepared to amputate his trapped arm at a point on the mid-forearm in order to escape.
-After having experimented with tourniquets and having made exploratory superficial cuts to his forearm, he realized, on the fourth day, that in order to free his arm he would have to cut through the bones in it, but the tools available were insufficient to do so.
+Assuming that he would die without intervention, he spent five days rationing his small amount of remaining water, approximately 350 ml (12 imp fl oz), and slowly eating his remaining food, two burritos, while repeatedly trying to extricate his arm.
+His efforts were futile as he was unable to free his arm from the 800lb chockstone.
+After three days of trying to lift and chip away at the boulder, the dehydrated and delirious Ralston prepared to amputate his trapped arm in order to escape.
+After experimenting with tourniquets, and making exploratory superficial cuts to his forearm, he realized, on the fourth day, that in order to free his arm he would have to cut through the bone.
+His available tools were insufficient to do so.

 After running out of food and water on the fifth day, Ralston decided to drink his own urine.
 He carved his name, date of birth and presumed date of death into the sandstone canyon wall, and videotaped his last goodbyes to his family.
-He did not expect to survive the night, but as he attempted to stay warm he began hallucinating and had a vision of himself playing with a future child while missing part of his right arm.
-Ralston credited this as giving him the belief that he would live.
+He did not expect to survive the night, but as he attempted to stay warm, he began hallucinating.
+He describes having had a vision of himself playing with a future child while missing part of his right arm.
+Ralston credited his hallucination to giving him the belief that he would live.